 Causes of Fungal Lesions

 Outdoor cactus can come in contact with fungal spores in various ways.
-Spores may be blown in from wind, in soil or contracted from splashing water.
+Spores may be blown in from the wind, in soil, or contracted from splashing water.
 Plants with consistently wet pads or stems are the worst affected.
-Conditions where rain or high humidity combine with warm temperatures promote the formation of fungal lesions.
+Conditions, where rain or high humidity combine with warm temperatures, promote the formation of fungal lesions.

 Fungus spots on cactus pads are more prevalent in the springtime.
 They are also enhanced by overhead watering and in areas where humidity is high.
 Greenhouse specimens may be particularly susceptible unless there is adequate ventilation.
 Condensation adds to the ambient humidity and promotes spore growth.